pippinbarr/cart253-2018/modules/core-variables-and-math/core-variables-and-math.md

 ---

-## Why are the variables up there?

-- Did you notice how the variable declarations were at the __top of the script__?
-- This is a standard place to put variables you're going to use __everywhere__ in your program
-- They are called __global variables__ because they can be used inside any function
-- Given that the whole program is "about" this avatar, it makes sense that the variables would be declared at the top like this

----

 ## Variables can change

 __What if we added something to the `draw()` function that changed one of the variables?__